-The 18 credits do not include the prerequisite course HSER 100, Self Exploration.
-One may concurrently enroll in HSER 140 or, HSER 245 if s/he meets the English requirement mentioned above.
-The learner will need to request a prerequisite waiver from the instructor teaching the HSER 140 and/or 245 sections, prior to being able to register concurrently for both courses.
+The 18 credits do not include the prerequisite course HSER 100.
+One may concurrently enroll in HSER 140 or, HSER 245 if s/he meets the English requirement above.
+The learner will need to request a prerequisite waiver from the instructor teaching the HSER 140 and/or 245 sections prior to being able to register concurrently for both.

 This is a two-year, part-time program of study.
-One needs to complete the prerequisite course, HSER 100 and the four counseling courses (HSER 140,268,245,270) prior to enrollment in the second year, fall HSER 294 Practicum, and spring HSER 295 Practicum courses.
+One needs to complete the prerequisite course, HSER 100 (3 credits) and the four counseling courses (HSER 140,268,245,270) prior to enrollment in the second year, fall HSER 294 and spring HSER 295 courses.

-The HSER courses are offered in the semester noted below.
-HSER 100 Self Exploration is offered at various times and days each semester.

-Course Credits

 First Semester (Fall) Requirements

+Course Alpha Course Title Credits

 HSER 140 Individual Counseling 3

 HSER 268 Survey of Substance Abuse Problems 3

-Second Semeste er (Spring) Requirements
+Second Semester (Spring) Requirements

+Total Credits

-HSER 245 Group Counseling 3
+Group Counseling 3

-HSER 270 Substance Abuse Counseling 3
+Substance Abuse Counseling 3

+or (Fall) Requirements

-Third Semester Requirements
+(Iall) Requirements

+· · ·

-HSER 294 Practicum 3
+Practicum 3

-Fourth Semeste r Requirements

-HSER 295 Practicum 3
+Practicum ter (Spring) Requirements 3

-Total Credits 18
+1 0